W2P GUEST SPEAKERS

 DianeFarr: Mechanics is always dull, but believe me, it's important!

-HOST WPLC Dee R: Diane, we'd love to have you back for another session. to get to the nuts and bolts of how you know you're ready
+HOST WPLC Dee R: Diane, we'd love to have you back for another session. to get to

 to submit